 a) The Company's policy on human rights is imbibed in its values represented in the five lights guiding the Company, its group companies and their employees across all spheres.
-The alignment with this value system is expected out of every person dealing with the Company. b) How many stakeholder complaints have been received in the past financial year and what percent was satisfactorily resolved by the management?
-Ten investor complaints were received during the year.
+The alignment with this value system is expected out of every person dealing with the Company. b) Ten investor complaints were received during the year.
 All the complaints were satisfactorily resolved by the management.